 These venues can apply to vary their licence by extending trading hours and expanding licensed boundaries to increase overall patron capacity.

 Kings Cross licensees may also apply to move a licence for relevant premises to the CBD Entertainment precinct if they wish to relocate to that area.

 The Independent Liquor and Gaming Authority (ILGA) has issued an interim guideline PDF, 1506.9 KB to ensure risks of alcohol-related harm continue to be managed in the precincts.

 The interim Guideline details what has changed, eligible locations and other application criteria.

 The Guidelines specifies 4 Cumulative Impact Areas with large concentrations of licensed premises and higher levels of alcohol-related violence and/or anti-social behaviour.
 Applications submitted for relevant premises in these areas must show account for the existing risk profile of the area and how the application meets social impact and harm minimisation criteria in the Guideline.

 To apply, please complete and submit the relevant form:

-A liquor licence freeze applies in the Kings Cross and Sydney CBD Entertainment precincts until 1 June 2019.
+The freeze on new liquor licence applications in the Kings Cross and Sydney CBD Entertainment precincts is in place until 1 December 2020.

-While the freeze is in place, liquor licences cannot be granted for:
+While the freeze is in place, new liquor licences can’t be granted for:

 A licensed public entertainment venue, under the NSW liquor laws, includes premises that operate under an on-premises liquor licence.
 The venue's primary purpose is public entertainment rather than the sale or supply of alcohol.